programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 ```
 ## Calculating feature averages and standard deviations

 Given the feature frequencies for all four subcorpora that we have just computed, we can find a "mean of means" and a standard deviation for each feature.
-We'll store these values in another "dictionary of dictionaries" 2D array called _corpusFeatures_.
+We'll store these values in another "dictionary of dictionaries" 2D array.

 ```python
 import math